 Xeriscape Incentive Program (XIP)

-A comprehensive, education-based program offering Fort Collins Utilities residential water customers a rebate for transforming a pre-approved high-water use area to a water-wise landscape.
+A comprehensive, education-based program offering Fort Collins Utilities water customers a rebate for transforming a pre-approved high-water use area to a water-wise landscape.

 Find resources about turf removal/selection, soil amendment, mulch, irrigation, native plants, landscape design and more!

 Do-it-yourself kits from Resource Central come with 15 to 30 starter plants, a comprehensive Plant and Care Guide, and one to three plant-by-number maps.

 Learn from experts about improving your sprinkler system, selecting low-water use plants, composting, recycling, rain barrels and more.

 A free sprinkler checkup helps you save water by using your sprinkler system more effectively.

 These designers and contractors have learned the ins and outs of the Xeriscape Incentive Program and are ready to help you achieve a water-saving landscape.

 Find a plant using this interactive City database of over 1,300 plants with photos.
 A third of the plants on the list are native to Fort Collins.

 When it rains and as snow melts, runoff carries pollutants such as oil, antifreeze and gas down storm drains, contaminating our rivers, streams and lakes.
 Don't drip and drive.